 - Transfer cooked shrimp to a platter or plate.

 - In the same pan, over medium-high heat, add the wine, Worcestershire sauce, lemon juice, and stock.
 Bring to a boil.

 - Reduce heat to medium and cook until liquid is reduced by half, about 6 - 7 minutes.

-- Whisk in butter and season to taste with salt and pepper.
+- Whisk in butter and season to taste with ½ tsp salt and ¼ tsp pepper.

 - Add shrimp to re-heat, tossing to coat well with sauce, for about 1 minute.

 - Sprinkle with parsley, just before serving.
 Serve directly over pasta or rice, or separately.
 Serve at once.

 POST UPDATE: This recipe was originally published in April 2018, but was updated with improved tweaks to the recipe with new tips and photography and a fabulous new video in February 2023!